lkrms/pretty-php/docs/Rules.md

 <small>(mandatory, `processTokens()`, priority 40, tokens: `T_COMMENT` | `T_DOC_COMMENT`)</small>

-In one-line C-style comments (`/*`), unnecessary asterisks are removed from both delimiters, the remaining content is trimmed, and spaces are added between delimiters and adjacent content.
+In one-line C-style comments (`/*`), unnecessary asterisks are removed from both delimiters, the remaining content is trimmed, and a space is added between delimiters and adjacent content.

 Shell-style comments (`#`) are converted to C++-style comments (`//`).